ivanov/scat/README.md

 # Schrödinger's cat

-A `cat` clone which will may or may not print out about half of the lines.
+A `cat` clone which will print out about half of the lines.

 ## Features